 GMBF shall not sell, rent or disclose the personal data provided by the User to third parties.
 This does not include access to said data by the staff in charge of data management when required for a service provided to GMBF, as far as permitted by law.

 The personal data provided by the User shall not be used for direct marketing actions unless the User has been informed of this use and given their consent in advance.
-The User shall be able to change their preferences regarding GMBF’s communications at Store > My Account, or they can write to the addresses shown in section 1 of this data protection policy, using the subject, “Advertising Communications”.
+The User shall be able to change their preferences regarding GMBF’s communications by sending a written notification to any of the email addresses indicated at https://www.guggenheim-bilbao.eus/en/contact-us/ or to GMBF’s postal address at Abandoibarra Etorbidea 2, 48009 Bilbao, using the subject “Advertising Communications.”

 As the party involved in data management and committed to the confidentiality and security of information, GMBF has taken all the necessary measures to prevent the alteration, loss, unwanted handling and/or unauthorized access to personal data.